crukci-bioinformatics/ampliconseq/README.md

 The following example specifies the sample sheet and amplicon coordinates file, and instructs the pipeline to annotate variants using Ensembl VEP for the given species and assembly.
-It also specifies the variant caller to use (VarDict) and the minimum allele fraction of variants to be called.
+It also specifies the variant caller to use (VarDict) and the minimum allele fraction of variants that it can attempt to identify.

     nextflow run crukci-bioinformatics/ampliconseq \
         --samples samples.txt \